-4.2 Password Protecting the Keypad
+3.2 Password Protecting the Keypad

 The keypad can be set up with a password to prevent unauthorized changes in adjustable parameters.
-The parameter PASSWORD SETUP (Table 16) is used to protect the keypad.
+The parameter PASSWORD SETUP (Table 12) is used to protect the keypad.
 When this parameter has a value of zero the keypad is not protected.
-To password protect the keypad, enter a password consisting of a number between 1 and 99 as the parameter value.
-Contact customer service at 605-343-7934 if you lose or forget the password.
+To password protect the keypad, enter a password consisting of four digits.
+Passwords can contain numbers 0 through 9 or letters A through F. Contact customer service at 605-343-7934 if you lose or forget the password.

-4.3 Keypad Display Messages
+3.3 Keypad Display Messages

 Several messages will appear on the display when the unit is initially energized.
 When the unit has completed its start-up routine, the default display indicating the status of the OFF, AUTO, MAN mode will appear.
-Start-up display messages are detailed in Table 9 below.
+Start-up display messages are detailed in Table 6 below.

-Table 9 - Display of Operating Modes
+Table 6 - Display of Operating Modes

 MODE DESCRIPTION The factory default operating mode is OFF.
 The adjustable parameter, ENABLE RESTARTS , must be set to YES to allow automatic re-starts.
-See Table 14 , Operating Parameters , for details.
+See Table 10, Operating Parameters , for details.
 AUTO CAUTION: By default, AUX1 and AUX2 are programmed to be always in RUN mode.
 Opening or closing AUX1 and AUX2 to COM will not affect drive operation.
 See parameters AUX1 SELECT and AUX2 SELECT to change this setting.
-See Table 16 for details.
+See Table 12 for details.
 Activate MANUAL mode by pushing the MANUAL key until MANUAL appears on top left of the display.
 In MANUAL mode the motor load is controlled by using the RUN and STOP keys, which will override the AUX1 and AUX2 remote switches.
 Manual control of the drive through the keypad can be disabled through the parameter DISABLE MANUAL .
-See Table 16 for details.
-MANUAL CAUTION: Operating the system in MANUAL mode on the keypad overrides signals from the pressures switches.
-Operating the system in this mode may lead to dangerous pressures in closed plumbing systems.
+See Table 12 for details.
+MANUAL CAUTION: Operating the system in MANUAL mode on overrides signals from the pressures switches.
+Operating the symode may lead to dangerous pressures in closed plumbing system.
 CAUTION: If the 4-20 mA or 0-5 VDC control terminals are short circuited, power will be lost to the keypad.
 If the drive is in MANUAL RUN mode, the drive will not respond to a STOP command on the keypad.
 Disconnect input power to the drive and then fix the short circuit.
 OFF The factory default operating mode is OFF.
-The adjustable parameter, ENABLE RESTARTS , must be set to 1 to allow automatic re-starts.
+The adjustable parameter, ENABLE RESTARTS , must be set to YES to allow automatic re-starts.
 To exit AUTO mode, press the STOP/OFF key until OFF appears on top left of the display.
 If the motor us running, it will stop.
 To restart the motor, revert to either AUTO mode or MANUAL mode.
 Certain faults can also be cleared by pressing the up and down arrow keys at the same time and holding for one second.

-4.4 Keypad Main Menu Items
+3.4 Keypad Main Menu Items

 The HOME key toggles between the Home screen (operating status screen) and the Main Menu items.
 Use the UP and DOWN arrows to scroll through the Main Menu items.
 Press ENTER to view or edit a Main Menu item.
-Table 10 contains a brief description of Main Menu items, followed by in-depth instructions on the use and function of each Main Menu item.
+Table 7 contains a brief description of Main Menu items, followed by in-depth instructions on the use and function of each Main Menu item.